Nursing as a Second Career: 5 Questions to Consider

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-Is it worth it to change your path to pursue nursing as a second career?
+Is it worth changing your path to pursue nursing as a second career?
 If you’ve found this blog post, this is probably a question you’ve been wrestling with.

 We understand that switching careers isn’t something you do on a whim.
 It takes a lot of research and forethought.
-One consideration may be that if you already have a degree, you may not want to spend additional years in school for your new career as a nurse.
-That’s why the University of St. Thomas Accelerated Bachelor of Science in Nursing (2nd Degree) program empowers qualified applicants to earn a BSN and enter the nursing field in as few as 12 months.
+One consideration may be that if you already have a degree, you may not want to spend additional years in school for your new nursing career.
+That’s why the University of St. Thomas Accelerated Bachelor of Science in Nursing program empowers qualified applicants with a non-nursing bachelor’s degree from a regionally accredited university to earn a BSN and enter the nursing field in as few as 12 months.

-To help you understand everything involved in shifting lanes to pursue a nursing education and career, we put together five questions you should reflect upon when considering nursing as a second career.
+To help you understand everything involved in shifting lanes to pursue a nursing education and career, we have compiled five questions you should consider when considering nursing as a second career.

 #1: Why do I want to make a career change to nursing?

-Nursing school is a big commitment, so it’s very important to ensure you’re in it for right reasons.
-The University of St. Thomas ABSN program emphasizes holistic care — or treating the entire person, mind, body and soul.
+Nursing school is a big commitment, so it’s essential to ensure you’re in it for the right reasons.
+The University of St. Thomas ABSN program emphasizes holistic care — treating the entire person, mind, body and soul.
 This kind of nursing requires care and compassion for individuals from all walks of life.
 As a nurse, you are devoted to advocating for patients, so if care and empathy aren’t your top drivers, you may want to reconsider nursing as a second career.

-Consider why current St. Thomas ABSN student Arnesha Jones decided to become a nurse.
-She experienced a nurse who took extra steps to make sure she received quality care and felt safe as a child.
-As a nursing student, Arnesha is sure to utilize those skills of consideration and care in her practice.
+Consider why UST ABSN alumnus Arnesha Jones decided to become a nurse.
+She experienced a nurse who took extra steps to ensure she received quality care and felt safe as a child.
+As a nursing student, Arnesha utilizes those skills of consideration and care in her practice.

 “I was hospitalized as a child, and the kindness of the nurse taking care of me made a big impact.
 That’s why I want to become a nurse, to establish that same rapport with my patients, so they can trust me.”